Which artefacts and stories will surprise you today?

 Geology is the study of the earth, particularly the history, structure and processes that have moulded the rocks, lifeforms, atmosphere and oceans over vast periods of time.
 Geologists are also interested in the interactions between humans and the earth; for example, the human use of mineral resources, and trying to predict the threats posed to humans by volcanoes, earthquakes, landslides and polluted ground water.

-Within Surrey, there are a large number of geological specimens found within museums, schools and other public institutions.These specimens are largely held in the 23 museums and other institutions listed in the Read More section below, and you can also scroll through the carousel for a summary of each geology collection.
+Within Surrey, there are a large number of geological specimens found within museums, schools and other public institutions.These specimens are largely held in the 23 museums and other institutions listed in the Read More section below.
+For a summary of each geology collection scroll through the carousel using the blue < > arrows.

 Information contained within these geology webpages comes largely from a 1993-1994 countywide collections research initiative commissioned by the Surrey Museums Partnership.
 The survey and research involved was available to the county at no cost thanks to the generous sponsorship of the South East Museums Service Traveling Geology Curator scheme by British Gas plc and the Geologists Association.